 • QUALITY OF THE SYNTHESIS PAPERS: The quality score summarises 16 criteria assessing the quality of three main aspects of the synthesis papers: 1) the literature search strategy and studies selection; 2) the statistical analysis; 3) the potential bias.
-Details on quality criteria can be found in the methodology section of this WIKI.
+Details on quality criteria can be found in this document →.